cloudowski/nomad-playground/README.md

 /vagrant/run.sh
 ```

- * There is a job called **x** defined in /vagrant/x.nomad which you can launch for testing - it uses docker to create 2 containers (redis+gcr.io/google_containers/serve_hostname).
+ * There is a job called **job1** defined in /vagrant/jobs/job1.hcl which you can launch for testing - it uses docker to create 2 containers (redis+gcr.io/google_containers/serve_hostname).
 You can launch it from the first node *(nomad1)*:

 ```
-nomad run /vagrant/x.nomad
+nomad run /vagrant/jobs/job1.hcl
 ```

 It will take a couple of minutes before containers are ready (they initially download docker images).